syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Add the specified node/connector to diagram
+Add nodes and connectors to diagram at runtime

 <table class="params">
 <thead>